Australian cricket team in England in 1953: Test series summary

-First Test at Trent Bridge
+First Test at Trent Bridge, 11-16 June

+Australia (249 and 123) drew with England (144 and 120 for one wicket).

 Rain washed out play entirely on the fourth day and prevented a resumption until half past four on the last day.
 Before that, Alec Bedser, with seven wickets in each innings, had bowled England into a strong position after they trailed by 105 on the first innings.
 In Australia's first innings, Morris, who made 67 and Hassett put on 122 for the second wicket and then Hassett and Miller made 109 for the fourth wicket, Miller making 55.
 Hassett's 115 was his ninth century in Test cricket.
 From 243 for four at lunch on the second day, Australia lost their remaining six wickets for six runs, Bedser finishing with seven for 55.
-The Australian scorecard is one of the more unbalanced in Test history – a century, two half centuries, two single figure scores, single figure extras, and six batsmen failing to score.

 England, apart from Leonard Hutton, with 43, struggled and Lindwall took five wickets for 57 runs.
 In Australia's second innings, only Morris, who made 60, was confident against Bedser, who took seven for 44 to have match figures of 14 for 99.
 Hutton was 60 not out in England's weather-interrupted reply.

-Second Test at Lord's
+Second Test at Lord's, 25-30 June

+Australia (346 and 368) drew with England (372 and 282 for seven wickets).

 Hassett opened with Morris and made his second century of the series, though he retired hurt at 101.
 Harvey made 59, but Johnny Wardle removed the middle order batsmen before Davidson, with 76, coaxed 117 runs out of the last six wickets.
 Hutton and Tom Graveney put on 168 for the second wicket, and after Graveney was out for 78, Denis Compton (57) added a further 102 with Hutton, who scored 145.
 But England lost their last seven wickets between lunch and tea on the third day, and the first innings lead was only 26.
 Morris and Miller regained the initiative for Australia in a second wicket partnership of 165 and when Morris was out for 89 Miller went on to 109, with useful runs also from Hole (47) and Lindwall (50).
 Set 343 to win, England lost three wickets for 12 runs, and Willie Watson was missed before the end of the fourth day.
 On the last day, Watson battled to 109 and shared a fifth wicket stand of 163 with Trevor Bailey (71), which saved the match for England.

-Third Test at Old Trafford
+Third Test at Old Trafford, 9-14 July

+Australia (318 and 35 for eight wickets) drew with England (276).

 More than half the scheduled playing time was lost to rain.
 In an innings spread over three days, Harvey made 122 and Hole with 66 and de Courcy on his Test debut also made useful runs.
 England's innings was also made disjointed by rain, which prevented any play at all on the fourth day.
 Hutton top-scored with 66.
 With the match dead, Wardle, Bedser and Jim Laker took eight Australian second-innings wickets, with none of the batsmen reaching double figures.